NEUIR/LegalDuet/README.md

 ### 5.2 **Outperforms on CAIL**:

 The Legal Judgment Prediction Performance on the CAIL-small Dataset.
-The best evaluation results are highlighted in bold and the underlined scores are the highest results of baselines:
+The best evaluation results are highlighted in bold, and the underlined scores indicate the second-best results across all models.

 ![LegalDuet Model](https://github.com/Xubqpanda/LegalDuet/blob/main/LegalDuet/data_and_config/draw/Cail_small_result.png)